5jt/dyalog-cookbook/manuscript/02-Structure.md

 status←(bar>3) U.means 'ok' U.else 'error'
 ~~~

-In this approach two user defined functions are called.
+In this approach two user-defined functions are called.
 Not much overhead but don’t go for this if the line is, say, executed thousands of times within a loop.

 #### Keep the end user in mind